DrSharky/VTMsite/README.md

 Doing this as a learning experience, it won't look too nice yet.
 Check out the progress at: https://drsharky.github.io/VTMsite/#!/creator

+# Installation & Setup

+If you'd like to clone/fork/etc this project and contribute or make your own, feel free to do so.
+Use the VTMSite Setup guide provided as a PDF in the project.
+The link is here if you're interested: https://github.com/DrSharky/VTMsite/blob/master/VTMSite%20Setup.pdf

 ### Copyright Stuff